xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 </pre>
 </div>

-### Test with 9000 rules
+### 9000 rules

 Ok, one last try...
 This time with 9000 rules.
 Three times the officially supported scale.

-Like we noticed for the former test with 6000 rules, the BGP part is going pretty fast, then the programming goes to 4200 rules quickly and then learns the routes slowly.
+Like we noticed for the former test with 6000 rules, the BGP part is going pretty fast, the programming goes to 4200 rules quickly and then learns the routes slowly.

 <div class="highlighter-rouge">
 <pre class="highlight">